trahoa/Dockerfile/OpenCV/README.md

 ## Usage

-- Enable display and make a new directory to mount to the container
+- Enable display so that container could access it
     ```bash
     xhost +
-    mkdir ~/Documents/OpenCV
-    cd ~/Documents/OpenCV
     ```
-- Create a new container and mount the current folder to `/root/OpenCV`:
+- Create a new container and mount the home directory.
+Replace <CONTAINER_NAME> by a name that you love.

     ```bash
     docker run -it --name <CONTAINER_NAME> \